 - They have exhibited & performed outstanding patient care.

-The CSPA is proud to announce Dr. Isabelle Delorme as our Dermatologist of the year for 2017.
+The CSPA is proud to announce Dr. Jerry Tan as our Dermatologist of the year for 2018.

 The following are past recipients of the Dermatologist of the Year:

 |2016||Dr. Neil Shear|

 |2015||Dr. Jeff Donovan|

 In some cases, patient organisations outside of Canada may wish to connect with the CSPA and our patients.
 These disease-specific organizations who wish to become a CSPA Global Collaborator must meet some basic criteria.